SEA VEGETABLE: Habanori

 Rice with Habanori

-Indulge in an Easy Habanori Recipe Recommended by Locals!
-Experience the Flavor of Habanori that makes you addictive with Every Bite.
+Recommended by Locals!
+Experience the flavor of Habanori that makes you addictive with every Bite.

 <Instructions>

-1. In a frying pan or similar, lightly toast the Habanori until it turns a slightly bright green color.
+1. In a frying pan, lightly toast the Habanori until it turns a slightly bright green color.

-2.Sprinkle soy sauce over the toasted Habanori according to your preference.
+2.Sprinkle soy sauce over the toasted Habanori as you like.

-3. Place the toasted Habanori on top of cooked white rice, and it's ready to enjoy!"
+3. Place the toasted Habanori on top of cooked rice, now it's ready to enjoy!

 Culinary Development/Chef Shui Ishizaka